KunalsBisht/Music_Store_Data_analysis/README.md

 # Music_Store_Data_analysis
-This project will examine the dataset with SQL and help the store understand its business growth by answering set of questions.
+To examine the dataset with SQL and help the store understand its business growth by answering set of questions.